nogibjj/yifu-project2-rust/README.md

 ## Tasks

-1. Get the current weather by entering a postal code
+1. Get the current weather and condition by entering a postal code
-2. Forecast the weather for the next 7 days
+2. Forecast the weather and condition for the next 7 days
 3. Deploy to kubernetes

 ## References